levizimmerman/inholland-react-native-course-3/README.md

 - [ ] Use of animations (e.g. loading in UI elements).
 - [ ] Dark mode support (making use of theming).
-- [ ] Pokemon list is paginated and infinite scroll is used.
+- [ ] Pokémon list is paginated and infinite scroll is used.
 - [ ] Clean Typescript: no use of `any`, typecasting `as SomeType`, or TS ignore comments.
 - [ ] Pixel Perfect Design on either iOS or Android.
 - [ ] No bugs, console errors and use of console.log.